 "How, prithee, do you presume to know that the Countess underwent her interrogation 18 years previously?"
 I surmise that shortly after the Countess' transgression was discovered, she was married off to a proper match--then Count Rossillion--and that shortly after that--nine months or so--she gave birth to Bertram.
 Bertram, as noted above, is not yet 18.81.
 The line is only three feet long.
 I assume that when Helen says nothing after the question mark, after a pause the Countess prods her roughly with "Speak!"
 And even then there's probably another pause before poor Helen can continue her shamefaced confession.

+A morality play ought to have a miracle in it, and it's in this scene (or at least one of them is).
 Much of the dialogue between the Countess and Helen in this speech supports my theory that one of the play's themes is "The Dumb Are Made to Speak."83.
 Receipt = a formula or prescription (OED)